Glutamate flavoring: Natural occurrence

 Glutamate is ubiquitous in biological life.
 It is found naturally in all living cells, primarily in the bound form as a constituent of proteins.
 Only a fraction of the glutamate in foods is in its "free" form, and only free glutamate produces an umami flavor in foods.
 The savory flavor of tomatoes, fermented soy products, yeast extracts, certain sharp cheeses, and fermented or hydrolyzed protein products (such as soy sauce and fermented bean paste) is partially due to the presence of free glutamate ions.

 Asia

 Japanese cuisine originally used broth made from kombu (kelp) to produce the umami taste in soups.
-Manufacturers, such as Ajinomoto, use selected strains of Corynebacterium glutamicum bacteria in a nutrient-rich medium.
-The bacteria are selected for their ability to excrete glutamic acid, which is then separated from the nutrient medium and processed into its sodium salt, monosodium glutamate.

 Rome

-In the Roman Empire glutamic acid was found in a sauce called garum, made from fermenting fish in saltwater.
-The flavor enhancing properties of glutamic acid allowed Romans to reduce the use of expensive salt.
+In the Roman Empire, glutamic acid was present in a sauce called garum, made from fermenting fish in saltwater.
+The flavor-enhancing properties of glutamic acid allowed Romans to reduce the use of expensive salt.

 Concentration in foods

 The following table illustrates the glutamate content of some selected common foods.
 Free glutamate is the form directly tasted and absorbed whereas glutamate bound in protein is not available until further breakdown by digestion or cooking.
 In general, vegetables contain more free glutamate but less protein-bound glutamate.